- Date : 25/05/2020

 5. Unlicensed company: What the Ponzi operators do is to get registered with the Registrar of Companies (ROC), and that impresses investors who are not aware of the law.
 In India, only finance companies registered with SEBI, RBI, IRDAI (Insurance Regulatory and Development Authority of India), and PFRDA (Pension Fund Regulatory and Development Authority) can sell securities and launch finance schemes.
 Any ‘finance company’ not authorised by these is almost certainly suspect.

+So the next question is how to protect yourself from Ponzi scheme.
 Lodging a complaint is not at all difficult; RBI has a website to spread investor awareness and enable people to lodge complaints.
-Called Sachet ( https://sachet.rbi.org.in/ ), this website has all the information about companies that have got the authorisation that allow s them to accept deposits.
+Called Sachet (https://sachet.rbi.org.in/ ), this website has all the information about companies that have got the authorisation that allows them to accept deposits.
 There is also a provision for filing complaints and sharing information about illegal acceptance of deposits by Ponzi operators.

 So, if you come across any shady schemes or suspect one of being illegal, you can lodge a complaint on the website and share information about illegal acceptance of deposits.
 You can also post alerts about companies that offer above-normal interest rates on deposits, or extends dubious loans at low interest rates.
 The information would be shared with the regulator concerned or a law enforcement authority, which will then initiate action as per their procedures.